WalhoutLab/MERGE/1_iMAT++/README.md

 ### Running FVA analysis on generic <i>C. elegans</i> model with a given expression dataset

 We provided a step-by-step walkthrough script for running FVA conjoined with iMAT++ on the generic [iCEL1314](http://wormflux.umassmed.edu/index.html) model with any given expression dataset.
-Users can start with this script to perform iMAT++ analysis on their own expression data.
+Users can start with this script to perform iMAT++/FVA/network-building analysis on their own expression data.

 We recommend to first go through the above tutorial for IMAT++, to understand the framework of IMAT++ analysis.
-Then, the user can follow [the walkthrough script of large-scale FVA](walkthrough_large_scale_FVA.m) to build the context-specific model by iMAT++.
+Then, the user can follow [the walkthrough script of large-scale FVA](walkthrough_large_scale_FVA.m) to build the context-specific model by iMAT++(and FVA).

 ### Running iMAT++ and FVA analysis on another metabolic model with a given expression dataset